TimWillebrands/bresenham-lighting-engine/tests/README.md

 ### Missing Obstacle Effects
 - Verify obstacles were added with `add_mock_obstacle()`
-- Check obstacle coordinates are within the light's range
+- Check obstacle coordinates are within the light's range (now up to radius 10)
 - Ensure obstacles intersect the light rays
+- **Note**: Use larger radii (6-10) for realistic wall interaction - radius 3-5 may be too small to reach room walls

 ### Image Artifacts
 - Small canvas sizes in test mode may cause pixelation
 - Very close obstacles may cause unexpected shadow patterns
 - Light positions near canvas edges may clip
+- **Radius too small**: If lights don't seem to interact with walls, increase radius to 8-10 for realistic scenarios

 ## Integration with CI/CD